Scopes

 Configuring fields

-If, however, you only want to turn off individual model fields, click on the “show more” button of a model.
-You’ll now see all the fields it supports:
+If you only want to turn off individual model fields, you can expand each model in the edit page.
+You will now see all the fields it supports:

 Building trust with your customers

-Some of the systems we help you integrate (like HRIS) contain pretty sensitive data (like personal addresses or dates of birth of employees).
+Some of the systems we help you integrate contain very sensitive data (like personal addresses or tax IDs of employees).
 That’s why communicating which data points you access and which you don’t is critical to building trust and eradicating concerns during the sales process.

 To help you with this, we’re exposing your scope config to the end user as part of our connection flow: